usagi917/B2B_payment/README.en.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

-A B2B escrow dApp that models wagyu fattening steps as milestones.
+A milestone-based escrow dApp for wagyu, sake, and craft listings.
+Each listing deploys its own escrow contract and mints an NFT that transfers to the buyer on lock.
-Producers submit completion to auto-release ERC20 payments, and the state is visualized as a dynamic NFT.
+Progress is released in milestones and rendered as a dynamic NFT.
-Unaudited testnet MVP and not an investment product.

 ## Features

-- Staged escrow based on 11 milestones (E1 to E6, E3_01 to E3_06)
-- Fixed-role actions for Buyer/Producer/Admin (Lock, Submit, Cancel)
-- Evidence text stored on-chain with hashing and events on submit
+- `ListingFactoryV3` deploys an escrow per listing and mints the ERC721 NFT
+- Buyers lock ERC20 funds and receive the NFT (OPEN → ACTIVE → COMPLETED)
+- Category-based milestones (wagyu 11 / sake 5 / craft 4) with fixed release rates
-- Dynamic NFT metadata and SVG image API reflecting escrow status
+- Dynamic NFT metadata and SVG image API at `/api/nft/:tokenId`
-- Frontend-only architecture with Next.js, viem, and Tailwind
+- Frontend-only architecture with Next.js, viem, MUI, and Framer Motion

 ## Requirements

 - Node.js (compatible with Next.js 15)
 - pnpm
 - EVM wallet (MetaMask, etc.)
-- RPC endpoint
+- RPC endpoint (supported: Sepolia 11155111 / Base Sepolia 84532 / Base 8453 / Polygon Amoy 80002)
-- Deployed ERC20 token and MilestoneEscrow contract
+- Deployed ListingFactoryV3 (ERC721) and ERC20 token addresses
-- (Optional) MilestoneNFT contract for NFT-to-escrow resolution
-- Solidity 0.8.24 (for contract compilation)
+- Solidity 0.8.24 / Foundry (if you build contracts)

 ## Installation